Benjeoron/writeups/LActf 2025/DangerSearching/DangerSearching.md

 # /misc/Danger Searching - 286 points
-This was a pretty simple OSINT/misc challenge, but is the most valuable one I've solved so far, for what it's worth.
+This was a pretty simple OSINT/misc challenge, but was around 1/7 of the total points BK got for LActf (insert :skull: emoji) (we were in Spokane for an in-person CTF, and I solved this crashed on the couch after having pizza, W evening.)
 # The Instructions:
 > My friend told me that they hiked on a trail that had 4 warning signs at the trailhead: Hazardous cliff, falling rocks, flash flood, AND strong currents!
 Could you tell me where they went?
 They did hint that these signs were posted on a public hawaiian hiking trail.